moisiet/shiny/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking installed package size ...
+NOTE
     ```
-    Package required but not available: ‘shinyWidgets’

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+      installed size is  7.2Mb
+      sub-directories of 1Mb or more:
+        bn   7.1Mb
+    ```

+*   checking dependencies in R code ...
+NOTE
+    ```
+    Namespaces in Imports field not imported from:
+      ‘DT’ ‘DescTools’ ‘HydeNet’ ‘RBGL’ ‘Rgraphviz’ ‘arules’ ‘bnlearn’
+      ‘dplyr’ ‘graph’ ‘igraph’ ‘linkcomm’ ‘missRanger’ ‘parallel’ ‘psych’
+      ‘rhandsontable’ ‘rintrojs’ ‘shinyBS’ ‘shinyWidgets’ ‘shinyalert’
+      ‘shinycssloaders’ ‘shinydashboard’ ‘tools’ ‘visNetwork’
+      All declared Imports should be used.
     ```

 # wTO